openhab/openhab-vscode/docs/USAGE.md

 Since openHAB 3 (with its on default activated api authentication) has been released you have to fulllfil some additional steps to get a working connection.

 1. Generate an api token for your user
-2. Add the generated token as `openhab.username` configuration
+2. Add the generated token as `openhab.connection.basicAuth.username` configuration
-3. Leave `openhab.password` empty
+3. Leave `openhab.connection.basicAuth.password` empty
 4. Reload vscode window

 ### openHAB REST API and SSL Certificates